divergence-wiki/ntt/mac/royal-tsx-setup.md

 If you have already installed [GNS3](https://github.com/divergence-wiki/ntt/blob/main/mac/GNS3-setup.md).

-In GNS3 go to Preferences -> VNC, and select Royal TSX.
+In GNS3 go to Preferences -> General

+On the VNC tab:
+Select Royal TSX.